-This might not be the best idea if you are impulsive, but if you have a handle on it then when you see a sale that is particularly valuable, and you know the product won’t expire (think toilet paper) then having 60 extra dollars on you can save a ton of money in the long run.
+This might not be the best idea if you are impulsive, but if you have a handle on it, then when you see a particularly valuable sale, and you know the product won’t expire (think toilet paper), then having 60 extra dollars on you can save a ton of money in the long run.

 25. Watch for manager’s specials.

-There are tons of reason why a grocery store may discount an item, and manager’s specials are usually a great buy.
-Which is why you should keep an eye out while you are shopping.
+There are tons of reasons why a grocery store may discount an item, and manager’s specials are usually a great buy.
+This is why you should keep an eye out while you are shopping.

 Around the House

 Purchasing self-care products and paying steep membership fees for gyms can quickly add up.